snie2012/snie_archived.github.io/blog/_posts/2017-11-28-dl-vis-papers.md

 layout: post
 title: Survey Recent Publications on Visualizing Deep Neural Networks
 ---
-(More material will be added to this post)

 The visualization research community has published a number of papers on the topic of visualizing and understanding deep neural networks.
 This article provides an overview of these publications.

 [LSTMVis](http://lstm.seas.harvard.edu) provides a pretty neat visualization tool to study the hidden states in RNNs.
 It visualizes the change of hidden states over time as parallel coordinates.
 Users can observe the shape of hidden states, select a range of inputs and a threshold on hidden state values as the formulation of a hypothesis.
 The tool then matches inputs with similar hidden states patterns to support refinement of hypothesis.
 External linguistic information can be overlaid on the matched inputs to validate hypothesis.
 This tool is great for exploration in the sense that it lets users to freely formulate, refine and validate hypothesis with minimum restriction.
 It is open sourced and hosted online, go and play!